nehaljwani/team.exiv2.org/book/IMaEA.md

 The date that appears at the center-bottom of every page (except the first) is in the style sheet.
 You could change that with sed of course.
 Setting the date from the computer clock would be fine for automatic reporting.
 Better to use static text as we might want to say "Exiv2 v0.27.3 2020-06-30" or the like.

-The resulting PDF is beautiful and not watermarked by prince, although the put a postit on the front page.
+The resulting PDF is beautiful and not watermarked by prince, although they put a postit on the front page.
 That's OK.
 They deserve credit.

 In my case, I tweaked the PDF in three ways using SodaPDF.
 I fixed the title and dates on every page.
-I fixed the "goto page #" PDF links which were mysteriously off by one page, and I aded a PDF Table of Contents.
+I fixed the "goto page#" PDF links which were mysteriously off by one page, and I added a PDF Table of Contents.
 The result is a beautiful document which looks great on the tablet (in HTML or PDF), great on the computer and beautiful when printed.

 <center>![Robin](RobinEuphonium.jpg)</center>